 - Exposed students who receive a positive test result should isolate in accordance with Section Persons Who Test Positive for COVID-19 (below).

 The school must be informed if a student/staff member tests positive for COVID-19.

 - All guidelines for informing DCS and any health department officials will be followed.

-- VCPH requires that each school district designate two liaisons to work with our Communicable Disease Program when there is a suspected or confirmed COVID-19 exposure within the school district.
+- VCPH requires that each school designate a liaison to work with their Communicable Disease Program when there is a suspected or confirmed COVID-19 exposure within the school.
 Notifications can be sent to [email protected] or by calling 805-981-5101 and following the prompts for K-12 schools.

 - Saint Paschal Baylon School will no longer be conducting Individual Contact Tracing, nor sending a school-wide email when there is a positive case on campus.
 The school will now be utilizing the Group Contact Tracing approach (see above) as recommended by the CDPH, and will only communicate to the affected class.

 - Parents will receive a letter informing them if their child has been deemed a close contact to someone who has tested positive for COVID-19, however, due to HIPAA regulations, families will not be informed of the identity of that person.